boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 #### Example

-The following code will filter the dimension value "India" and "China" in the other widgets
+The following code will filter the dimension values `India` and `China` in the other widgets.

 ```js